ApiLogicServer/ApiLogicProject/readme.md

 Customize projects in __your IDE__ - VSCode, PyCharm, etc. - for edit, debug and code management.<br/><br/>

-## Unique Business Logic Automation
+## Business Logic is Automated - Unique Rules

 Use spreadsheet-like rules, extensible with Python. :trophy: